Friday, September 24, 2021 (9 am – 12:00 Noon ET)

 In October 2020 an initial adjustment to the weights was made by introducing tenure in the weight calibration, which mitigated the issue to some extent.
 An additional refinement will be applied as part of the reweighting in 2021 to improve LFS estimates further.
 This refinement is based on administrative data from the HM Revenue and Customs (HMRC) Real Time Information system, which is the source of monthly employee payroll statistics.
 Linked to the Migrant Worker Scan, the data helps infer the nationality of employees.
 It showed smaller falls in employment by non-UK nationals than the LFS estimates suggest.
 To further address this issue, we are introducing an additional control in the weighting in relation to the structure of the population by country of birth.

-Speaker 3: Nicky Rogers, U. K. Office for National Statistics
+Speaker 3: Duncan Elliott and Louisa Blackwell, U. K. Office for National Statistics

 Title: Estimating How Levels of International Migration to and from the UK in 2020 Have Been Affected by the Coronavirus (COVID-19) Pandemic